An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: Numerical Experiments

-By comparing these results of different scan speeds, we can see that increasing the scan speed globally reduces the depth and width of the melt pool.
-Moreover, it can be seen that a higher scan speed leads to a reduction in grain curvature and will enhance the competitive advantage of grains oriented along the scan direction.
-This is due to the smaller melt pool and faster solidification, which shorten the growth time and limit the lateral grain competition.
-As a result, only grains aligned with the scan direction can effectively advance the solidification front, while the curved growth seen at lower speeds becomes suppressed.
-Furthermore, it appears that only a small portion of grains interacting with the melt pool boundaries undergo appreciable growth or shrinkage.
-These trends are also consistent with the experimental and simulation results reported in \cite{Chadwick2025}.
+By comparing these results of different scan speeds, we can see that increasing the scan speed globally reduces the depth and width of the melt pool, {and a higher scan speed leads to a higher density of grains in the central melt pool and an increase of the grain curvature in the cross section.
+This indicates that the grain selection effect was reduced under the high-speed condition, allowing more grains to grow.
+This might be due to the smaller melt pool size and the faster solidification, which limit the grain competition.} These trends are also consistent with the experimental and simulation results reported in \cite{Chadwick2025}.

 Finally, we performed a statistical analysis for the 3D simulations with different scan speeds, using a geometric feature-based approach proposed in \cite{Chadwick2025, MacSleyne2008}.
 The idea is to characterize the morphology of the grains with three statistical metrics: the major, median, and minor axis lengths.
-Details on how to extract these information can be found in \ref{sec:App2}.
+Details on how to extract these information can be found in { \ref{sec:App2}}.

 Figure~\ref{axis length} presents the empirical cumulative distribution functions of the major, intermediate, and minor axes across all grains, for selected laser scanning speeds: 0.75 m/s, 1.00 m/s, 1.50 m/s, and 2.00 m/s \cite{Berghaus2024}.
 We can see that only the major axis shows significant variations with different laser scan speeds.
 Among the selected conditions, the scan speed 0.75 m/s results in the longest average grain size, while 2.00 m/s produces the shortest.
 This trend aligns with the physical expectation that a larger melt pool allows for slower cooling and thus promotes greater grain growth.
 This confirms again our 3D simulations and the effectiveness of the proposed algorithm.